mytechnotalent/Ansible-For-Everyone/README.md

 # Ansible For Everyone
 A FREE Ansible course that takes you step-by-step through building a custom Ansible Framework from scratch.

-## Lesson 1: MicroPython For micro:bit (Part 1: Basic I/O)
+## Lesson 1: Ansible For Everyone (Part 1: In The Beginning There Was Manual...)
-This tutorial will discuss MicroPython basic input and output for the micro:bit V2.
+This tutorial will introduce Ansible and set-up or development environment.

 -> Click [HERE]() to read the article on LinkedIn.